mtheoryx/roberttables-livestream/public-site/stream-notes/jul-2019/jul-13-stream-notes.md

 ## Segments

-- Stream intro, stream updates and gather opinions
+- [x] Stream intro, stream updates and gather opinions
-- Review our progress from last saturday
+- [x] Review our progress from last saturday
-- DO THE THING
+- [x] DO THE THING
-- Retrospective
+- [x] Retrospective
-- Raid and Sunday Preview!
+- [x] Raid and Sunday Preview!

 ## Goals

-- Get the AM antenna mounted and tuned
+- [x] Get the AM antenna mounted and tuned
-- Hear a thing!
+- [x] Hear a thing!
-- Plan the FM side of the board
+- [ ] Plan the FM side of the board
-- Plan the next hardware project after the Radio
+- [ ] Plan the next hardware project after the Radio

 ## What did we learn

--
+- Use the right tool for the right job, heat gun on shrink tubing -

 ## Next steps

-- Order the long USB cable CheffyB recommended
+- [ ] Order the long USB cable CheffyB recommended
-- Order the USB hub partially financed by cpayette
+- [ ] Order the USB hub partially financed by cpayette
--
+- [ ] Plan out the rest of the stream scenes
+- [ ] Re-find my motion/fcp templates, buy motion

 ## Stream meta